lukasbm/blog/content/posts/hydra-wandb-setup/index.md

 What if i told you there wasn't a tradeoff between working fast and clean.

-Currently most research repositories consist of a very rigid codebase that is not very adaptable to change, i.e. new parameters that have an effect on the behaviour.
+Currently most research repositories consist of a very rigid codebase that is not very adaptable to change, i.e. new modules or parameters that have an effect on the behaviour.
 Meanwhile the run configurations are stored in dozens of bash scripts, that have endless amounts of duplication and would have to be rewritten if the code changed.

 Another common issue is the data handling, especially the output of said scripts.
-They usually lack any form of versioning or metadata, making the entire postprocessing step significanctly harder.
+They usually lack any form of versioning or metadata, making the postprocessing significanctly harder.

 To battle these issues we will explore Hydra-Zen (a lightweights Hydra wrapper) and Weights&Biases (wandb).